Add long-term memory to IBM BeeAI Framework agents.

 user_query = "CPU is spiking on the payment service"

-context = memory.recall(user_query)
+result = memory.recall(user_query)

 # Context now contains the relevant runbook entry

-print(f"Retrieved context:\n{context}")
+print(f"Retrieved context:\n{result.context}")

 # Save the interaction for future reference